turingschool/front-end-curriculum/lessons/module-2/oop-4.md

 ### Reflection (10 minutes)

-In your FitLit Pairs, get with another pair and discuss what it was like to structure your code around objects.
+In your **original** FitLit Pairs, get with another pair and discuss what it was like to structure your code around objects when first building FitLit, and when refactoring another group's FitLit.
 Focus specifically on:

 * What **didn't** we teach you, that would have been helpful to know?
-* How did you stray from the class structure that the spec outlined, if at all?
+* How did you/your assigned FitLit project stray from the class structure that the spec outlined, if at all?
 Why did you do that?
+* How did what you built compare to what you received for your group project?
+What similarities/differences did you notice?
-* Are there any changes you would have made to the code in your classes based on feedback you received or if you had additional time?
+* Are there any different approaches you might take to structuring your code now if given a similar project?

 #### Research (20 minutes)